Shrikantkalekar/LendingClubCaseStudy/README.md

 - Public record is direct indicator for finding defaulters.
 - Small Business loan borower has more chances of being defaulter.
 - Borrower from State NE has more defaulters so need to be causation while lending them money.
-- Other than above individuals we should focus on others so that we can get good business
+- We should focus on applicants other than above mentioned categories, so that we can get good business.